TOOLKIT #1 Anna-Marie Wallace, Made OF Australia

-Anna-Marie began her fascinating work shop by thanking the indigenous community who are "part of this place.
+Anna-Marie Wallace began her workshop by thanking the indigenous community who are "part of this place.
 Without them I would not have a business."

 Anna-Marie describes herself as a ceramic artist/potter who started by accident about 4 years ago.
 She was taking her father and while waiting for him went for a walk.
 She came across a shed with a 'cantankerous old man' at his pottery wheel.
 She asked if she could join him.
 He showed her the basics of how to throw and she was hooked.

 "When I started I made jewellery earrings, brooches and vases.
 I was told that these things had to be glazed.
 Later, friends of mine who were chefs pestered me to make plates for them and was told that they would only work if they were glazed."
 She applied for a grant to test all the indigenous ingredients over six months to see what colours they produced in the saggar.
 Koala scat is a favourite as it produces pinks and oranges.

 Anna-Marie was not happy with this and thought that there had to be another way.